How to Make a DIY Bum Bag: Pattern and Tutorial

 Cut a 10″ x 11″ rectangle of lining fabric and interfacing.
 Fuse the interfacing to the lining fabric.

-Place the square of fabric to one of the outer pieces right sides together and pin or clip.
+Place the rectangle of fabric to one of the outer pieces centered and right sides together and pin or clip.
 Measure down 1.5″ from the top and draw a line horizontally that measures 9″.
 Measure down 3/8″ and draw a second line.
 Join the two lines so that you have created a box.
 Inside the box center a third line that is 8″ long.
-Add two lines going from the end of the line to the corners to forma triangle on each end.
+Add two lines going from the end of the line to the corners to form a triangle on each end.
 Sew a line around the box.

 Using a seam ripper and a small pair of scissors cut the 8″ line and the lines making the triangle without cutting through the stitching.
 Push the square through the opening you just made and press.
 Insert the zipper inside the box and sew around the edge.
 You can also follow my tutorial on how to install a zippered pocket.
 Fold up the square so that the bottom lines up with the top of the pack.
 Trace around the pack.
 Sew 1/4″ inside the line you just traced.
 Cut off the excess around the stitching so that the pocket mirrors the shape of the pack.